Other Exercises

 Of a day -i-ay-i-ay

-I met a and we stopped to talk
+I met a little and we to talk

 Of a fine soft day -i-ay-i-ay